janus-idp/backstage-showcase/e2e-tests/CI.md

 **The environment in which the PR tests are executed is shared and ephemeral.
 All the PR tests queue for the same environment, which is destroyed and recreated for each PR.**

-However, the test outputs (screenshots, recordings, walkthroughs, etc.) are stored for a reasonable amount of time and can be accessed by checking the _Details -> Artifacts_ of the test check on the PR.
+However, the test outputs (screenshots, recordings, walkthroughs, etc.) are stored for a retention period of **6 months** and can be accessed by checking the _Details -> Artifacts_ of the test check on the PR.

+### Retrying Tests

+PR tests are not automatically retried beyond the individual test retries specified in the Playwright configuration (each test is retried up to 2 times on failure).
+However, you can manually retrigger the entire test suite by commenting:

+- `/retest e2e-tests`
+- `/test all`

+This is useful if you believe a failure was due to a flake or external issue and want to rerun the tests without making any code changes.

 ### CI Job Definitions